 The Old Well will undergo renovations to incorporate accessibility improvements beginning Tuesday, May 30.
 The project is estimated to be completed Aug.
 11, weather permitting.
 Fencing will be installed around the area for safety, and the Old Well will not be accessible during this time.

-The project will include the installation of an accessible sloped walk that will connect the surrounding brick pavers with the upper platform of the Old Well.
+The project will include the installation of an accessible sloped pathway that will connect the surrounding brick pavers with the upper platform of the Old Well.
 The stone plinth supporting the fountain will be removed, and the fountain will be lowered and reinstalled directly onto the upper platform.
-The new walkway will be constructed from granite that matches the existing granite base.
+The new pathway will be constructed from granite that matches the existing granite base.
 Surrounding trees and landscaped areas will remain.

 The adjacent sidewalk along the north side of East Cameron Avenue and surrounding walkways will be closed during this project.
 Pedestrians should follow designated pedestrian routes and remain alert to construction activity in the area.